liebermeister/sbtab-toolkit/sbtab-toolkit-subformats/parameter-balancing/README.md

 Typically in modeldata file (includes options and prior)

-!!PbConfig     TableType='Config'
+!!PbConfig     TableID='Config'       TableType='Config'
-!!Compartment  TableType='Compartment'
+!!Compartment  TableID='Compartment'  TableType='Compartment'
-!!Compound     TableType='Compound'
+!!Compound     TableID='Compound'     TableType='Compound'
-!!Reaction     TableType='Reaction'
+!!Reaction     TableID='Reaction'     TableType='Reaction'
-!!QuantityInfo TableType='QuantityInfo'
+!!QuantityInfo TableID='QuantityInfo' TableType='QuantityInfo'

-Note:
-QuantityInfo (contains prior table; should be renamed, also in spec; maybe "QuantityProperties"?)
+Note: QuantityInfo (contains prior table; should be renamed, also in spec; maybe "QuantityProperties"?)

 Typically in experimental data file:
 !!Quantity (should be renamed into "!!ParameterData", and split into "!!ThermodynamicsData" and  "!!KineticsData")